-EANC Henrik Visnapuu Award for Arts & Letters
+EANC Henrik Visnapuu Literature and Culture Award

 Named in celebration of the beloved Estonian poet best known for his writings that expressed such love for his homeland of Estonia, the Visnapuu literary award was first established in the United States in 1952.
 The tradition temporarily came to an end in 2007 with the passing of its founders.
 The ERKÜ Visnapuu Auhind (EANC Visnapuu Award for Arts and Letters) will be awarded biannually, with the winner announced on January 2nd every other year.
-The first award was bestowed in 2022 (See below).
-The EANC Henrik Visnapuu Award recognizes outstanding achievement in literature, prose or poetry, the arts, scholarly works, lifetime achievement, etc. in the realm of Estonia / the Estonian diaspora.
+The first award was bestowed in 2022.
+The EANC Henrik Visnapuu Award recognizes outstanding achievements in literature, prose or poetry, the arts, scholarly works, lifetime achievement, etc. in the realm of Estonia / the Estonian diaspora.

-Winner of the Henrik Visnapuu Award 2021 is Author Elin Toona
+Winner of the Henrik Visnapuu Award 2022 is Author Elin Toona

 The purpose of the award is to introduce and showcase Estonia to the world, while also informing the public and community about the mission and the work of the Estonian American National Council in the realm of the preservation, promotion and fostering of the Estonian language and culture abroad